 - stay at home if you feel unwell or if you have tested positive for Covid-19 to reduce the risk of passing on illness to friends, family, colleagues and others in the community

 - suitable face coverings should be worn in the meeting ensuring that they cover your mouth and nose at all times unless addressing Council

 - carry out a lateral flow test before attending the meeting

 - cover your nose and mouth when you cough or sneeze

 - consider individual risks, such as clinical vulnerabilities and vaccination status, when thinking about attending a meeting

 The first in-person meeting will be Full Council (Budget Setting) on 15 February 2022 at 6.30pm in the Council Chamber, Dorset Council, County Hall, Dorchester.

-In this section you can access a wide range of information and documents relating to the council's decision making processes, find out about forthcoming Council meetings and decisions and obtain details for your local political representatives.
+In this section you can access a wide range of information and documents relating to the council's decision-making processes.

 Anyone who lives, works or studies in the Dorset Council area may sign or organise a petition to the Council.
 Please see the Petitions Scheme for more details.

 It is also possible to subscribe to updates in order to receive information via e-mail regarding particular issues and committee meetings.